 The student who earns a second baccalaureate degree will receive a Mount Mercy diploma and may participate in graduation ceremonies.
-The student is not eligible for graduation honors with exceptions granted by petition through the Vice President for Academic Affairs.
+The student is not eligible for graduation honors with exceptions granted by petition through the Provost.
 An important consideration in the decision will be the cumulative GPA from the previous degree.